NixOS/nix.dev/source/contributing/documentation/style-guide.md

   > Add the `python310` package to `buildInputs`.

-  Don't use a conversational tone, as it distracts from the contents.
+  Don't use a conversational tone, as it distracts from the content.
   For example, don't write:

   > Going forward, let's now add the `python310` package to `buildInputs` as we have seen in the previous tutorial.